 If it’s your first time shopping for life insurance, there’s a good chance you may not know which option is the right one for you.
-Finding the best match requires some homework before you make your choice.
+Finding the best match may require some homework before you make your choice.
 Here’s a breakdown of the various life insurance options to help you figure out which one fits best.

 Guaranteed universal life insurance is permanent coverage that provides the ability to guarantee a death benefit to any age up to a maximum age as stated in the policy, as long as the premiums are paid and the policy remains in force.
 Guaranteed universal life is not designed to generate cash value.

-Anyone with a need for death benefit coverage that who desires to buy a policy that can cover their entire life with less costly premiums compared to other permanent products.
+Anyone with a need for death benefit coverage who desires to buy a policy that can cover their entire life with less costly premiums compared to other permanent products.

-Neither the company, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
+Neither North American Company for Life and Health Insurance nor its agents give legal or tax advice.
 Please consult with and rely on a qualified legal or tax advisor before entering into or paying additional premiums with respect to such arrangements.

 The tax-deferred feature of an indexed universal life policy is not necessary for a tax-qualified plan.
 In such instances, you should consider whether other features, such as the death benefit and optional riders make the policy appropriate for your needs.
-Before purchasing this policy, you should obtain competent tax advice both as to the tax treatment of the policy and the suitability of the product.
+Before purchasing a policy, you should obtain competent tax advice both as to the tax treatment of the policy and the suitability of the product.